SolDevelo/charts/soldevelo/kafka/README.md

 ## License

-Copyright &copy; 2025 Broadcom.
-The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.
+Copyright 2025 SolDevelo
+Based on Bitnami Charts Library (https://github.com/bitnami/charts) © 2025 Broadcom Inc. (licensed under Apache-2.0)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.